Nemuloso/CubeMapGenerator/README.md

 Download the project and open it with VS through doubleclicking the *.sln file in the projects root directory.
 Change the Project configuration in the top bar to "Release" and "x86".
 It should be possible to just hit "Build"->"Build Solution" and a Folder with the name Release should appear in the projects directory.

+### Using pre-built binaries

+Download the here provided build.7z file and unpack the contents to any directory of your choice.
+This will be the programs root folder and is refered as the Release folder in the Usage section below.

 ### Usage